-Halen, Ranheim and Judd in Concert
+David Halen, Bjorn Ranheim and Jennifer Judd Friday, January 27, 2023 @ 7:30p.m.

-Friday, February 11, 2022 7:30p.m.

-St. Louis Symphony Concertmaster David Halen and acclaimed SLSO Cellist Bjorn Ranheim with pianist Jennifer Judd will perform beloved piano trios.
+St. Louis Symphony Concertmaster David Halen and acclaimed SLSO Cellist Bjorn Ranheim with pianist Jennifer Judd will perform a thrilling program of music by Franck and Brahms.
 Each musician boasts a robust solo career, and their passion for chamber music has amazed audiences all over the world.